somaiahuthappa/weather-dashboard/README.md

 # weather-dashboard

 ## User Story: Create a quiz using the following parameters:
--Displays the weather of a city, including the temp, wind speed and humidity -Has an icon that displays the weather
+- Displays the weather of a city, including the temp, wind speed and humidity
+- Has an icon that displays the weather
--Stores previous searches as a list
+- Stores previous searches as a list
--Has a button that clears the search history
+- Has a button that clears the search history

 ## Links to the site
 - [Weather Dashboard Github Link](https://github.com/somaiahuthappa/weather-dashboard)